Adjustment Deep Dive

 Flat cookies at altitude usually mean spread starts before structure sets.
 The fastest fix is not a random ingredient stack.
 It is a tight sequence: adjust sugar and flour modestly, control dough temperature, use practical leavening trims, and pull earlier by texture cue.

-Last updated February 23, 2026.
+Written by Elevation Baking Editorial Team.
+Last updated April 8, 2026.
 Reviewed against altitude guidance from Colorado State University Extension, King Arthur Baking, and our Altitude Methodology.

 Quick Answer